Korean rock: 1980s

 In the 1980s, popular musical tastes moved away from rock music.
-The scene was dominated by heavy metal music, in particular Boohwal, Baekdoosan, and Sinawe, collectively known as the Big 3.
+The scene was dominated by heavy metal music, in particular Boohwal, Sinawe, and Baekdoosan collectively known as the “Big 3”.
 The young generation of South Korea who grew up listening to rock music in the early '70s became college students or adults and became the main members of the rock called Group Sound, which led to a craze in the '80s.
 In 1980, the hard rock band Magma came out at the college song festival and shocked people.
 Hard rock and heavy metal were also gaining attention in Korea due to the appearance of Magma.
-Since then, Baekdusan, Boohwal and Sinawe, the bands that represent the 1980s, were also called the Korean Rock Band Trio in the 80s.
+Since then, Boohwal, Sinawe, and Baekdoosan the bands that represent the 1980s, were also called the Korean Rock Band Trio in the 80s.
 The song festival also attracted attention from rock bands that would succeed Magma, T-sams in 1987 and Infinite Track in 1988.
 The 1980s was when rock music came closest to the mainstream of Korean pop music, with rock bands often being at the top of music ranking programs aired by public television and radio.
-In the 1980s, one of the reasons rock music became more popular than in the past was that censorship was somewhat eased compared to the Park Chung-hee administration.
+In the 1980s, one of the reasons rock music became more popular than in the past was that censorship was somewhat eased compared to the Park Chung Hee administration.